Quatre Études de rythme: Analysis

-"Ile de feu I"
+"Île de Feu I"

 The title refers to Papua New Guinea, and the thematic material of this movement has "all the violence of the magic rites of this country".
 The piece consists of five sections, in alternating pairs of musical ideas.
 The first part of each section is a melodic theme with accompaniment, the second is a departure which Messiaen calls a trait ("episode").
 The first section consists of a thematic statement and trait.
 The first half of the next three develop the initial theme.
 The fifth and final section introduces a new, longer theme in two periods which are immediately repeated before the etude is concluded by a final trait amounting to a short coda.

 "Mode de valeurs et d'intensités"

 This movement is the most-discussed of the four, as the first work by a European composer to apply numerical organisation to pitch, duration, dynamics, and mode of attack (timbre).
 Because the treatment of the parameters is modal and not serial (that is, the elements are treated simply as a scale, without any implications for how they are to be ordered), there is no question of the material determining the work's form.
 According to the composer's own description, there are separate modes composed of 36 pitches, 24 durations, 12 attacks, and 7 dynamics.
 The duration scale is separated into three overlapping scales, called "tempi" by the composer, which correspond to the high, middle, and low registers of the piano, and occur in simultaneous superimposition.
 The first tempo uses 12 chromatic durations applied to the demisemiquaver, the second does the same with the semiquaver unit, and the third with the quaver.